-- On the left, the example shows that the placer was unable to find the most optimal placement of the path, because RAMB utilization was high.
+- On the left, the example shows that the placer was unable to find the most optimal placement of the path, because block RAM utilization was high.
 FIFO36E2 primitives are marked in red. - On the right, the example shows that the placer was able to meet timing, because the FIFO36E2 blocks were grouped in a rectangle that avoided the configuration column crossing.
 FIFO36E2 primitives are marked in green.

-FIFO Locations Not Avoiding the Configuration Column
+Preassigned FIFO Locations Avoiding the Configuration Column